-SLIT Treatment for Allergic Rhinitis Nothing to Sneeze About
+SLIT Treatment (Allergy Tablets) for Allergic Rhinitis Nothing to Sneeze About

 This article has been reviewed by Thanai Pongdee, MD, FAAAAI

 Allergic rhinitis, sometimes referred to as hay fever, is an inflammatory disease that causes sneezing, itchy/watery eyes, itchy/runny nose and congestion.
 For millions of sufferers, antihistamines and nasal corticosteroid medications provide temporary relief of symptoms.
-For others, allergy shots (subcutaneous immunotherapy or SCIT) are a long-term treatment alternative.
+For others, allergy shots (subcutaneous immunotherapy or SCIT) are a treatment option that can provide long-term relief.

-Allergy shots involve frequent injections of increasing amounts of allergen extract.
-They can be effective at controlling symptoms of allergic rhinitis, but the injection schedule can be difficult to maintain, local reactions to the injections are common, and severe allergic reactions and even deaths have been reported.
+Allergy shot treatment involves two phases.
+The first phase involves frequent injections of increasing amounts of allergen extract.
+This is followed by a maintenance phase, during which the injections are given about once a month.
+Although allergy shots can be very effective at controlling symptoms of allergic rhinitis, the schedule can be difficult to maintain.
+Local reactions, for example swelling and itchiness at the injection site, are also common allergy shot side effects.
+In addition, severe allergic reactions can occur but are relatively uncommon and even deaths have been reported.

 Another form of allergy immunotherapy therapy was recently approved in the United States called sublingual immunotherapy (SLIT) allergy tablets.
 Rather than shots, allergy tablets involve administering the allergens in a liquid or tablet form under the tongue generally on a daily basis.